Is Negativity the New Default?27 Aug 2014 | by Scott Nesbitt

 You see that a lot in comments on articles, blog posts, and forums.
 Often, it’s a knee-jerk reaction.
 But that knee-jerk reaction that issues from the keyboards of professional journalists and commentators, too.

 When news of what Grand and McConlogue were doing broke, the condemnation was swift.
 Some commentators castigated McConlogue for his supposed arrogance in trying to help another human being.
 Some wags even suggested that there’d be a laptop for sale on the streets of New York in the coming days.
 But Grand and McConlogue showed them.
 Grand learned how to code.
 He released an app.
 And while he’s still living on the street (which highlights how difficult a problem homelessness is), Grand is still learning to program.
-His life has changed, though not as much as many people hoped.
+His life has changed, though not in the way that many people hoped.

 The second example is Pono, a music service started by Neil Young.
 Young initiated a Kickstarter campaign to fund the service and the creation of dedicated media players to go with it.
 That Kickstarter took in over six times its goal.
 Pretty impressive.